 Definition of terms:

-Common object: An absolute path name to an object which is same between the two HDF5 files, or a path name to an object which is same between the two groups.
+Common object: An absolute path name (start from root group) to an object which is same between the two HDF5 files, or a path name (start from specified group) to an object which is same between the two groups.

 Common attribute: An attribute which is same between the two objects.